Sustainability at portfolio level

-Voting rights can be exercised directly through active participation in a general meeting; via an online voting platform (e.g., Broadridge or ISS) or through one or several representatives / proxy advisory firms.
+Voting rights can be exercised directly through active participation in a general meeting; via an online voting platform or through one or several representatives / proxy advisory firms.

 CLIMATE CHANGE FACTORS

-Bellevue Asset Management AG endorses the goals of the Paris climate agreement adopted in December 2015 and supports measures to mitigate global warming.
-Considerable importance is attached to green investment portfolios which can help to achieve the climate goals of the Paris Agreement.
+With reference to the Paris Climate Agreement of December 2015, Bellevue Asset Management AG is committed to the related climate targets and supports measures to reduce global warming.
 Carbon intensity (tons of carbon emitted per USD 1 million of revenues) is measured regularly at portfolio level and scored based on the relevant investment universe or fund benchmark.
-It should also be noted that more than 80% of our assets under management (as at December 31, 2021) are invested in the healthcare sector, which is characterized by lower levels of carbon emissions than the manufacturing, commodities or energy sectors and the broadly diversified global equity indices.
+It should also be noted that more than 85% of our assets under management (as at December 31, 2022) are invested in the healthcare sector, which is characterized by lower levels of carbon emissions than the manufacturing, commodities or energy sectors and the broadly diversified global equity indices.

 EU SFDR 2019/2088 Regulatory Product Disclosures (Art.
 10) / Commission Delegated Regulation (EU) 2021/1253 to MiFID II - Sustainability Preferences (Art.
 9)